Simbiat/HTTP20/README.md

 `$speedlimit` - the maximum of bytes you want to send per second.
 Default is 10MBs.
 Note, that if it's too large it will be overriden by internal logic (`speedLimit()`).

-`$exit` - if set to `false` will not automatically exit once file/range or "bad" header is sent to client.
+`$exit` - if set to `false` will not automatically exit once a file/range or a "bad" header is sent to client.
 It then will return a `false` or `true` value, that you can utilize somehow.

+While this function can return the number of bytes, that may be useful for some statistics, I'd recommend not using it as confirmation of successful file download, because it is not possible to reliably track client success on server without some scripting on client side.

 ### streamCopy
 ```php